sybrew/emoji-settings/readme.txt

 1. You can now disable emojis through the admin menu under `wp-admin/options-writing.php`.
 1. That's it!
 Enjoy!

+== Frequently Asked Questions ==

+= How do I disable emojis by default =

+You can implement this filter to achieve that:

+`add_filter( 'cw_emoji_overrides', function( $overrides ) {
+	$overrides['default'] = '0'; // Set disabled by default.
+	return $overrides;
+} );`

 == Changelog ==

 = 2.0.0 =
 * Rewritten for improved performance.
+* Now requires PHP 7.2 or later.
+* Now requires WP 5.5 or later, because it adds tests against PHP support.
 * All function and class names have changed due to added namespacing, hence the major version bump.
-* Now requires PHP 7.2 or later.
 * Added filter `cw_emoji_overrides`, accepts array `[ 'default' => string 1|0, 'force_support' => ?bool ]`.
 * Removed confusing filter `the_emoji_options`.
-* Changed the option label from "Enable emoji support" to "Enable emoji conversion"; this plugin prevents the conversion, it does not prevent actual emojis from being stored and printed.
+* Changed the option label from "Enable emoji support" to "Enable emoji conversion": this plugin prevents the conversion; it does not prevent actual emojis from being stored and printed.

 = 1.2.0 =
 * Now properly removes the detection script and styles from all admin screens.